 In the north aisle, immediately opposite the main entrance is a room that has fulfilled many functions.
 Up to the Reformation it was the Treasury, where the church plate and valuables were kept.
 It then became an armoury where the city's arms and barrels of gunpowder were stored.
 The seventeenth century saw it turned into a place of detention for prisoners following the Battle of Sedgmoor, and Thomas Serel, writing in 1875, notes that within living memory it housed the City Fire Engine, and cites instances when it was taken out of the church 'for use during the time of divine service'.

 These contain the remnants of two fifteenth century reredos, which must have been magnificent examples of medieval craftsmanship.
 The one in the Lady Chapel depicted the descent of Christ from the stem of Jesse, as foretold in the Book of Isaiah, and the reclining figure of Jesse at the base is still recognisable.
 We know that this was commissioned in 1470 because the contract for its erection is still in existence.These reredos were mutilated by Reformers during Edward Vl's reign, who broke up the figures they contained.
-The fragments were used to fill the niches in the reredos in St. Catherine's Chapel, and the whole was plastered over to give the appearance of a blank wall.
-They next saw the light of day three hundred years later, during renovation work in 1848.
+The brightly painted fragments were used to fill the niches in the reredos in St. Catherine's Chapel, and the whole was plastered over to give the appearance of a blank wall.
+They next saw the light of day, with their colours undimmed, three hundred years later during renovation work in 1848, and for a long time the fragments were stored as curiosities around the walls of one of the chapels, open to dust, fading and flaking of their paintwork.
+Attempts were made to catalogue the 400+ fragments in the late 20th century, and in June 2016 The Reredos Project was set up to create a comprehensive digital catalogue with detailed descriptions and photographs, and to conserve the reredos frameworks and fragments for posterity.

 According to the contemporary Wells Journal, a medieval painting in the St Catherine Chapel was also uncovered at the same time.
 This caused a great deal of controversy.
 The churchwarden of the time had it restored by a local painter, an action which did not meet with unqualified approval.
 The Wells Journal refers to the 'quaint representation, the purple robe, the badly executed halo, and the azure canopy with golden stars' and goes on to say the congregation felt that it was 'amazingly ridiculous and in bad taste', calling it 'an old fresco of no artistic merit.'
 The succeeding churchwarden destroyed it, although even then some commentators thought this was an 'act of vandalism unworthy of the nineteenth century.'
 Nothing illustrates better the way that tastes change over the centuries.
 Nowadays we would regard a medieval painting as a priceless treasure.

 The most recent changes to St Cuthbert's took place several years ago, during the first phase of re-ordering.
 Modern, accessible facilities were installed, a new, fully-equipped kitchen built, and the Parish Office was moved and re-built to mirror the kitchen.
 Some pews were removed to create more space.
-We are currently entering the second phase of re-ordering, but the basic church buidling remains as it always has been - at the centre of life in Wells.
+With the dedication of the enclosed and remodelled Trinity Chapel we have now completed the second phase of re-ordering, but the basic church building remains as it always has been - at the centre of life in Wells.